codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are basketball players messy eaters?
-Because they are always dribbling.
+What did the beaver say to the tree?
+It's been nice gnawing you.

 ## Daily Trivia

-Australia, Japan, and Southeast Asia are in which ITU Region?
+What was the first commerically available computer processor?
- 1. Region 3
+ 1. Intel 486SX
- 2. Region 4
+ 2. TMS 1000
- 3. Region 2
+ 3. AMD AM386
- 4. Region 1
+ 4. Intel 4004

 <details>
   <summary>Answer</summary>
-  Region 3
+  Intel 4004
 </details>

 ## Home Server Up-Time

-Its been **21 days** since this server shutdown
+Its been **22 days** since this server shutdown